giampaolo/pyftpdlib/docs/faqs.rst

 Globbing / STAT command implementation
 --------------------------------------

-Globbing is a common Unix shell mechanism for expanding wildcard patterns to match multiple filenames.
-When an argument is provided to the *STAT* command, ftpd should return directory listing over the command channel.
+Globbing is a common UNIX shell mechanism for expanding wildcard patterns to match multiple filenames.
+When an argument is provided to the *STAT* command, the FTP server should return a directory listing over the command channel.
 `RFC-959 <http://tools.ietf.org/html/rfc959>`__ does not explicitly mention
 globbing; this means that FTP servers are not required to support globbing in order to be compliant.
 However, many FTP servers do support globbing as a measure of convenience for FTP clients and users.
 In order to search for and match the given globbing expression, the code has to search (possibly) many directories, examine each contained filename, and build a list of matching files in memory.
-Since this operation can be quite intensive, both CPU- and memory-wise, pyftpdlib *does not* support globbing.
+Since this operation can be quite intensive (and slow) pyftpdlib *does not* support globbing.

 ASCII transfers / SIZE command implementation
 ---------------------------------------------

-Properly handling the SIZE command when TYPE ASCII is used would require to scan the entire file to perform the ASCII translation logic (file.read().replace(os.linesep, '\r\n')) and then calculating the len of such data which may be different than the actual size of the file on the server.
+Properly handling the SIZE command when TYPE ASCII is used would require to scan the entire file to perform the ASCII translation logic (file.read().replace(os.linesep, '\r\n')), and then calculating the length of such data which may be different than the actual size of the file on the server.
-Considering that calculating such result could be very resource-intensive it could be easy for a malicious client to try a DoS attack, thus pyftpdlib rejects SIZE when the current TYPE is ASCII.
+Considering that calculating such a result could be resource-intensive, it could be easy for a malicious client to use this as a DoS attack.
+As such thus pyftpdlib rejects SIZE when the current TYPE is ASCII.
 However, clients in general should not be resuming downloads in ASCII mode.
-Resuming downloads in binary mode is the recommended way as specified in
+Resuming downloads in binary mode is the recommended way as specified in `RFC-3659 <http://tools.ietf.org/html/rfc3659>`__.
-`RFC-3659 <http://tools.ietf.org/html/rfc3659>`__.

 IPv6 support
 ------------

+Pyftpdlib does support IPv6
-Starting from version 0.4.0 pyftpdlib *supports* IPv6 (`RFC-2428 <http://tools.ietf.org/html/rfc2428>`__).
-If you use IPv6 and want
-your FTP daemon to do so just pass a valid IPv6 address to the `FTPServer <api.html#pyftpdlib.servers.FTPServer>`__ class constructor.
+(`RFC-2428 <http://tools.ietf.org/html/rfc2428>`__).
+If you want your FTP server to explicitly use IPv6 you can do so by passing a valid IPv6 address to the `FTPServer <api.html#pyftpdlib.servers.FTPServer>`__ class constructor.
 Example: